Young Fathers

 If you're together...

-If you and mum-to-be are together as partners, then you have a lot to do together!
+If you and mum-to-be are together as partners, there's lots to do:

-You may also wish to attend the birth, but it is up to a mother to decide who is with her during childbirth.
-Talk about it beforehand, while you are planning, but be aware that plans may change.
+You may also wish to attend the birth.
+But it is up to a mother to decide who is with her during childbirth.
+Talk about it beforehand, but be aware that plans may change.

 Instant expert: If you have a job, then you are usually eligible for paid paternity leave.